And it looks to me, ladies and gentlemen, like Democrats not going to get exactly what they want with Hurricane Isaac hitting New Orleans.

 Our big concern is the victims that could be there.

-As I mentioned to you before, Americans all across uh this country are very, very concerned about getting this country back on the right track, getting the economy going, creating jobs.
+As I mentioned to you before, Americans all across this country are very, very concerned about getting this country back on the right track, getting the economy going, creating jobs.

 And I think they're going to be listening to that message as well.

-And you know, Americans again are going to have a lot of challenges as we move through the next several years.
+And, you know, Americans, again, are going to have a lot of challenges as we move through the next several years.

-I don't think uh Forbes answered the question.
+I don't think Forbes answered the question.

-He just said we hope they don't politicize it.
+He just said, we hope they don't politicize it.

 Randy's too late.

-It already has been political.
+It already has been politicized.

 They can't wait.